webyrd/Barliman/README.md

 ![append example 11 -- ](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_16/append23.jpg "append example 11 -- ")

 Screenshot 12, like screenshot 11, shows a syntactically incorrect definition of `append`.
-In this case the keyword `lambda` appears as the body of the definition.
+In this case the keyword `lambda` appears as the body of a `lambda` expression.
 In miniScheme, as in Scheme, `lambda` is a special form rather than a function; the keyword `lambda` cannot appear "by itself".
 Hence the purple text in the `Scheme Definition` edit pane.

 Once again, the tests are syntactically valid, but fail, and so are shown in red text.